 For more information on immigrating to the United States, please consult the USCIS website.

 The Office of Public Affairs at the U.S. Consulate General in Montreal disseminates information about U.S. government policies and American society, manages a variety of cultural exchange programs, and conducts public outreach activities.
-For media inquiries, or for information about cultural and exchange programs, the Public Affairs Office at the U.S. Consulate General in Montreal may be reached by email (email@example.com) or phone (514-908-3658).
+For media inquiries, or for information about cultural and exchange programs, the Public Affairs Office at the U.S. Consulate General in Montreal may be reached by email (email@example.com).
 To stay informed about our programs, we invite you to follow us on Facebook and Twitter (@usconsmontreal).